People

 Voiceworks Editor

-Joel Keith (22) is a writer, editor and musician living on unceded Wurundjeri land.
-Their work has appeared in Overland, Island, Cordite and the Suburban Review, and is forthcoming from the Sydney Review of Books.
+Joel Keith (23) is a writer, editor and musician living on unceded Wurundjeri land.
+Their work has appeared in Overland, Island, Cordite, the Suburban Review and Best of Australian Poems.
 She placed third in the 2024 Judith Wright Poetry Prize.
 Henry James: “She’s nobody; she’s the dreariest of frumps; she’s perfectly third-rate.”

 Voiceworks Designer